sooryab/Coursera_Getting-Cleaning-data-project/README.md

 Appropriately label the data set with descriptive variable names.
 Create a second, independent tidy set with the average of each variable for each activity and each subject.
 Write the data set to the tidy_data.txt file.
-The tidy_data.txt in this repository was created by running the run_analysis.R script using R version 3.2.2 (2015-08-14) on Windows 8.1 64-bit edition.
+The tidy_data.txt in this repository was created by running the run_analysis.R script using R version 3.4.0 (2018-06-27) on Windows 7 64-bit edition.

-This script requires the dplyr package (version 0.4.3 was used).